userCG86/MagistAnalysis/README.md

 ## An analysis of the suitability for a partnership as a method of market expansion
 ### An educational project at the WBS Coding School

-This project attempts to use SQL queries on a slice of operationl data from the fictitious online-shopping platform Magist in order that the "client" Eniac can judge whether a partnership with Magist is suitable to gain entry to the Brazilian market.
+This project makes use of SQL queries and Tableau visualization software on a slice of operationl data from the fictitious warehouse and shipping management company Magist.
+The goal is to provide a recommendation as to whether the "client" Eniac should pursue a short-term partnership with Magist as a way to gain entry to the Brazilian market.